 I played a couple shows promoting that album and then got very sick.
 I had ulcerative colitis and the doctors said I would have it for the rest of my life!
 I thought I was going to kick the bucket and many times I prayed for god to please take me.
 The pain and agony of this condition are indescribable.
 I tried many, many remedies and was about to give up when the doctor suggested I have my colon removed.
 I was literally scared shitless!
 Fortunately I came across a book written my Michael Hurst about fecal transplant.
 I nearly vomited when I read about it.
 Eventually I came around to the idea and finally did the procedure.
 It is not medically sanctioned so I had to do it myself.
 After about 2 months I started feeling better.
 After a couple years I was nearly healed.
 I am now completely symptom free and making music again!
 I wrote a book called The Doctor Said What???.
-You can read the book here.
+I will send you a free PDF if you want to read it or know someone who need help with this terrible condition.

 Playing the harmonica was part of my rehabilitation and it helped me to get through the depression of not being able to play my music.
 I have always been drawn to the free reed sound and after a few years I started learning songs and enjoying the instrument.
 I began working on harmonicas and developed Teflon gaskets to improve the air tightness between the reed plate and comb.
 I also took to the chromatic harmonica and began looking at how to improve it.
 My Breath Maximizer wind saver valves started as a way to install without glue and I now also make them as a glue on valve.
-These eliminate sticking and very reliable.
+These eliminate sticking and are very reliable.

 As I near retirement from designing tooling I am keeping my options open for the future.
-I am not taking any harp repair or customization work on at present but I will continue to sell harps on this site.
+I want to make more music.
+That is my ultimate goal!

 Thanks for reading this and I wish the best for you and a happy and successful musical journey!